m-urculu/promptopia_next.js_course/README.md

 - Re-color to a darker theme.
 - Image support for stable diffusion and midjourney prompts.
     - Image upload and store in DB in base64 format.
-    - Retrieve and decrypt image format.
+    - Retrieve and decrypt image format to posts.
 - Text or Image filter button.